idlewan/nomold-todo/README.md

 # noMold TodoMVC Example
 noMold is a very small library/framework that helps to write small testable modules that don't depend upon each other.

-It provide a *mediator/observer*-inspired interface between modules:
+It provides a *mediator/observer*-inspired interface between modules.
-you first register **callbacks** that need to be called **whenever a variable change** (the variable is handled/stored by the library).
+- You register **callbacks** that need to be called **whenever a variable change** (the variable is handled/stored by the library).
-You change the value of the variables with a **setter function**, and your previously-registered callbacks are automatically called, with arguments.
+- You change the value of the variables with a **setter function**, and your previously-registered callbacks *are automatically called*, with the arguments they need.

 # Hacking
-This project use `coffee-script 1.6.2`, NOT `1.6.3`.
+This project compiles with `coffee-script 1.6.2`, *NOT* `1.6.3`.
 Install it with:

     # npm install -g coffee-script@1.6.2

+Better yet, use iced-coffee-script, which works with the latest version:

+    # npm install -g iced-coffee-script

-Use `make coffee` to watch and compile coffeescript files and `watch make` for jade templates.
+Use `make coffee` (or `make ice`) to watch and compile coffeescript files and `watch make` for jade templates.

 # Templates